edewata/pki/docs/admin/Session_Timeout.md

 &lt;/Server&gt;
 </pre>

-The default value is set to 300000 milliseconds (i.e. 5 minutes).
+By default the value is set to 300000 milliseconds (i.e. 5 minutes).
 To change this value, edit the server.xml then restart the server.
 Note that this value affects all connections to the server.